 Article 5.
 Tribal Ownership Required.

 5.01.
 Sole Proprietary Interest Required.
-The Tribe shall have the sole proprietary interest in, and responsibility for, the conduct of any gaming enterprises authorized by this ordinance.
+The Tribe shall have the sole proprietary interest in, and responsibility for the conduct of any gaming enterprises authorized by this Ordinance.

 5.02.
 Private/Individual Ownership Prohibited.
 No individual, partnership, corporation or entity of any kind shall own in whole or in part any Class II or Class III gaming enterprise authorized or regulated by this Ordinance.

 5.03.
 Management Contracts Authorized.
-Nothing in this ordinance shall preclude the Tribe from entering into management contracts as authorized under IGRA.
+Nothing in this Ordinance shall preclude the Tribe from entering into management contracts as authorized under IGRA.

 5.04.
 Registered Agents.
-The Tribe designates the Tribal Ogema and the Tribal Council Speaker as the agents for service of any official determination, order or notice of violation.
+The Tribe designates the Tribal Ogema and the Tribal Council Speaker as the agents for service of any official determination, Order or Notice of Violation.

 Article 6.
 Use of Gaming Revenue.